On the conformal Ein invariants: and constants of a locally conformally flat class

-\begin{proof} The hypothesis of the theorem implies the existence of a metric $g$ in the conformal class $[g]$ such that $\Eink(g)>0$ where $k$ is either $k_1$ or $k_2$ according to the cases.
-To prove the theorem we shall use the classical Weitzenb\"ock formula for differential forms
+We first prove Theorem A as follows \begin{proof} The hypothesis of the theorem implies the existence of a metric $g$ in the conformal class $[g]$ such that $\Eink(g)>0$ where $k=\frac{(n-1)(n-2p)}{n-p-1}$ in part (1), and $k=\frac{(n-1)(2p-n)}{p-1}$ in part (2).
+To prove the theorem we use the descent positivity properties of the modified Einstein tensors and the classical Weitzenb\"ock formula for differential forms

 where $\Delta$ is the Laplacian of differential forms, $\nabla$ is the Levi-Civita connexion and ${\mathcal W}$ is the Weitzenb\"ock curvature term.
 We shall prove that under the theorem hypotheses the Weitzenb\"ock curvature term is positive and the theorem follows from the previous formula.
-The curvature term $ {\mathcal W}$ once operating on $p$-forms take the form \cite{Labbi-nachr}
+The curvature term $ {\mathcal W}$ once operating on $p$-forms takes the following form \cite{Labbi-nachr}

 Where $R$ is the Riemann tensor and all the products are exterior products of double forms.
-Since the manifold is conformally flat then the Weyl tensor vanishes and we have $R=gA$ where
+Since the manifold is locally conformally flat then the Weyl tensor vanishes and we have $R=gA$ where

 is the Schouten tensor.
 Consequently, we can see that